tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 ## It's a Trap!

 If you're anything like me, you'd agree that lightsabers are interesting in their own right.
-Perhaps we want to list all the lightsabers independently of the jedi that happen to wield them.
+Perhaps we want to list all the lightsabers independently of the jedi that happens to wield them.
 Maybe they've been wielded by multiple jedi over time (tell me more!).

 Goofy example aside, I've found wanting multiple perspectives of the same data to be a common pattern in large Rails apps.